 European Qualifications Framework (EQF) Level

-Instructors delivering the course belong to two main groups: shipbuilding industry workers and technologists with expertise in key enabling technologies.
+Instructors who delivered the course belong to two main groups: shipbuilding industry workers and technologists with expertise in key enabling technologies.

 MATES ‘Strategy Baseline Report’ Lines Of Actions being addressed